typoes/harry-potter-gen-z/book_1/chapter_1.md

 "Could I - could I say bye to him, sir?" asked Hagrid.
 He bent his great, shaggy head over Harry and gave him what must have been a very scratchy, whiskery kiss.
 Then, suddenly, Hagrid let out a noise like a wounded pupper.

-"STFU" hissed Professor McGonagall, "you'll wake the normies!"
+"STFU" hissed Prof McG, "you'll wake the normies!"

 "S-s-s-sowwy," sobbed Hagrid, taking out a large spotted handkercheif and burying his face in it.
 "But I c-c-can't stand it - Lily an' James unalived - an' an' poor lil' Harry off ter live with Muggles -"

-"Yeah, no, yeah, tragic, but control yourself, Hagrid, or we'll be found," Professor McGonagall whispered, patting Hagrid gently on the arm as Dumbledore stepped over the low garden wall and walked to the front door.
+"Yeah, no, yeah, tragic, but control yourself, Hagrid, or we'll be found," Prof McG whispered, patting Hagrid gently on the arm as Dumbledore stepped over the low garden wall and walked to the front door.
 He laid Harry gently on the doorstep, took a letter out of his cloak, tucked it inside Harry's blankets, and then came back to the other two.
-For a full minute the three of them stood and looked at the little bundle; Hagrid's shoulders shook, Professor McGonagall blinked furiously, and the twinkling light that usually shone from Dumbledore's eyes seemed to have gone out.
+For a full minute the three of them stood and looked at the little bundle; Hagrid's shoulders shook, Prof McG blinked furiously, and the twinkling light that usually shone from Dumbledore's eyes seemed to have gone out.

 "Whelp," said Dumbledore, finally, "that's that.
 Time to dip.
 We may as well go party hearty."

 "Yeah," said Hagrid in a very muffled voice, "Finna give Sirius back his ride.
-G'night, Professor McGonagall - Professor Dumbledore, sir."
+G'night, Prof McG - Professor Dumbledore, sir."

 Wiping his streaming eyes on his jacket sleeve, Hagrid swung himself onto the motorcycle and kicked the engine into life; with a roar it rose into the air and off into the night.

 "See ya soon, G," said Dumbledore, nodding to her.
-Professor McGonagall blew her nose in reply.
+Prof McG blew her nose in reply.

 Dumbledore walked off into the night.
 On the corner he stopped and took out the silver Put-Outer.
 He clicked it once, and twelve balls of light sped back to their street lamps so that Privet Drive glowed suddenly orange and he could make out a tabby cat slinking around the corner at the other end of the street.
 He could just see the bundle of blankets on the step of number four.